sprague252/conda_local_shared/README.md

 ## Overview

-This package contins a BASH configuration script `conda_user_setup` that replaces the `~/.conda` directory and the `~/.condarc` user configuration file with symlinks to another directory.
+This package contins a BASH configuration script `conda_user_install` that replaces the `~/.conda` directory and the `~/.condarc` user configuration file with symlinks to another directory.
 If that other directory is on a shared drive, such as the ECU Pirate Drive, that is mounted on any of the student computers, the user only has to run a minimal installation script contained on the shared drive in order to access user-installed Conda configuration files and environments.
 This eliminates the need to re-install environments each time the user logs onto a different computer.

 ## Files